Struggling to convert your leads into paying customers?

 10. OptinMonster—Convertible Sales Copy

 As a lead generation plugin, OptinMonster is certainly not lacking in sales funnel ideas.
-The company engages multiple channels to increase its conversion.
+It engages multiple channels to increase its conversion.

 On its homepage, OptinMonster will attract you with its product and previous customer’s fun facts.
 If you pause for a moment merely to consider your options, OptinMonster will quickly flash a lead magnet pop-up to keep your attention.

-As you click on its pricing page, the site will welcome you with influencer’s testimonials, sales deals, and a money-back guarantee badge.
-Even if you decide to try out a plan, OptinMonster will attempt to hurry you with its limited-deal timer.
+As you click on its pricing page, the site will welcome you with influencer testimonials, sales deals, and a money-back guarantee badge.
+Even if you decide to try out a plan, OptinMonster will try to hurry you with its limited-deal timer.

 In other words, OptinMonster applies every trick in the book to persuade its prospects.